Heldaeus/ravamp/README.md

 If you’re having this problem you need to change the `RESHADE_DEPTH_INPUT_IS_UPSIDE_DOWN` setting in your global preprocessor definitions from 0 to 1.

+> When in third person the bloom effects disappear.

+This seems to be a bug with how Ravenfield or mods interact with ReShade.
+It is possible that there is a setting that can be changed to fix this issue but I have not found it yet.
+I would consider re-installing ReShade and see if that fixes the problem.

 <br/>

 ## Version History :clock4: